23W-GBAC/udehadaeze/README.md

-For the first case in this series, i will be discussing: **THE BIZZARE CASE OF GLORIA RAMIREZ: THE TOXIC LADY AND THE ENIGMATIC MEDICAL MYSTERY**
+For the first case in this series, i will be discussing: **THE BIZZARE CASE OF GLORIA RAMIREZ: THE TOXIC LADY AND THE ENIGMATIC MEDICAL MYSTERY.**

 **Introduction:**